Alexander Hill (rower)

-Alexander Hill OAM (born 11 March 1993) is an Australian representative rower.
-He is an Australian national champion, a dual Olympian, an Olympic gold and silver medallist and was the 2017 and 2018 world champion in the coxless four.
+Alexander Hill OAM (born 11 March 1993) is an Australian representative rower.He is an Australian national champion, a dual Olympian, an Olympic gold and silver medallist and was the 2017 and 2018 world champion in the coxless four.
 He stroked the Australian men's coxless four to a gold medal victory at the Tokyo Olympics.

 Club and state rowing

 Hill grew up in Loxton, South Australia.
 He attended Loxton North Primary School and took up rowing at Prince Alfred College in Adelaide.
 His senior club rowing has been from the Adelaide Rowing Club.

 In 2012, from 2014 to 2017 and in 2019 Hill was seated in the South Australian state representative men's eights competing for the King's Cup at the Interstate Regatta within the Australian Rowing Championships.
 In those crews he won five bronze and one silver medals.
 In 2019 and 2021 he was also selected as South Australia's single-sculling representative to contest the President's Cup at the Interstate Regatta.
 He won both those national titles.
+In 2023 he placed fourth as the Sth Australian representative in the Presidents Cup.

 In 2014 in Adelaide Rowing Club colours, he contested the national coxless pair title at the Australian Rowing Championships with Angus Moore.
 In 2013 he contested the national coxless pair title in an Australian selection composite crew and placed second.
 In 2019 at the Australian Rowing Championships he won the open men's single scull title in Adelaide colours.
 In 2021 rowing with Angus Dawson he won an Australian championship title in the open men's coxless pair in addition to winning the Australian championship title in the coxless four with his national training centre crewmates.

 In 2021 he started to coach with the Adelaide school Prince Alfred College in their senior squad whilst on break from formal national training.